 Does Fuse Have a Positive and a Negative End?

-Fuses do not have a positive or negative end in the same way that batteries or some other electrical components do.
+Fuses don’t have a specific positive or negative end like batteries or some other electrical components.

 Can Fuse Protect Against High Voltage?